StateSmith/StateSmith/docs/about.md

 We standardize on a single diagram format, PlantUML.
 It's easy to read and easy to visualize as SVG. yED and draw.io can be finnicky to work with, and explaining their ins and outs adds complexity to the onboarding story.

 #### A simplified, posix style build tool.
-ss.cli is a powerful shell-like tool that is interactive driven first, and xxx second
+ss.cli is a powerful shell-like tool that excels at being interactive.

-we introduce an alternative tool that is less powerful, but more familiar to developers who commonly use build tooling. statesmith is intended to drop into any build system (Arduino IDE, GitHub actions, makefiles, ant, maven, node, etc.) and be easy to use from any shell. as such, it is non-interactive beyond the command line.
+We introduce an alternative tool that is less powerful, but more familiar to developers who commonly use build tooling. `statesmith` is intended to drop into any build system (Arduino IDE, GitHub actions, makefiles, ant, maven, node, etc.) and be easy to use from any shell.
+As such, it is non-interactive beyond the command line.

-users can continue to use ss.cli for more advanced usage at any time.
+Users are encouraged to continue to use ss.cli for more advanced usage.

 #### A focus on integrating with familiar tools.
 xxx